 BEST TIME TO HIKE NEAR FANAL FOREST

-The Fanal Forest is great to visit all-year-round but there are some certain weather conditions that make this place quite atmospheric.
+The Fanal Forest is great to visit all year round but there are certain weather conditions that make this place quite atmospheric.
 Basically, you want the entire forest to be engulfed by fog to create this mystical, moody vibe that you can see in my photos.
-It is common for the fog to hit this area, which is at 1,150 meters above sea level.
+It is common for fog to hit this area, which is at 1,150 meters above sea level.
 It can be quite hard to predict when it will be clear and when it will be foggy.
-Often if it is clear and sunny at sea-level down by the beach, it can still be foggy conditions in the forest.
+Often if it is clear and sunny at sea level down by the beach, it can still be foggy conditions in the forest.

 MY EXPERIENCE ON THE VEREDA DO FANAL HIKE